When you’re visiting Europe there is so much to see!

-The biggest cost is accommodation, so it could be worth trying house sitting. but the average price for most things is reasonable.
+The biggest cost is accommodation, so it could be worth trying house sitting in Europe. but the average price for most things is reasonable.

 If your looking to stay long term you could also consider retiring in Portugal to take advantage of the low cost of living.

 All national parks are free in Slovakia which makes it a great place to get outdoors.